-Note: Be sure to write down the confirmation code within each document.
+Note: Be sure to write down the confirmation code or phrase within each document.
 You will need these codes to pass the online quiz.
 These codes are now unique to each person and cannot be shared.

-5. Once you pass the Online Safety Quiz, you can use your UD Student ID to access The Student Machine Shop (104 Spencer Lab), and rest of The Design Studio (109 and 134 Spencer Lab).
+5. Once you pass the Online Shop Safety and Procedures Quiz, you can use your UD Student ID to access The Student Machine Shop (104 Spencer Lab), and rest of The Design Studio (109 and 134 Spencer Lab).
 When entering The Student Machine Shop (Room 104), always check with a Machinist first prior to doing anything.

 6. If you are in a MEEG or BMEG course requiring use of the Student Machine Shop or The Design Studio, your instructor will coordinate training on specific pieces of equipment in these locations.

-Remember, you must have reviewed the Basic Shop and Hand and Power Tools Safety Training materials first, and pass the Online Safety Quiz before signing up for additional training.
+Remember, you must have reviewed the Basic Shop and Hand and Power Tools Safety Training materials first, and passed the Online Safety Quiz before signing up for additional training.
 Signing up for training in advance is required.
 These sessions are limited to 4 to 6 people – so sign up early!

 IF YOU DON’T SHOW UP FOR YOUR REGISTERED TRAINING SESSION, YOU MAY NOT BE ABLE TO SIGN UP FOR TRAINING AGAIN FOR 30 DAYS!
 CANCELLATIONS SHOULD BE AT LEAST 24 HOURS BEFORE THE SESSION.